-Instead of constantly charging, the alternator uses engine negative torque (braking, deceleration) to generate "Free" electricity.
+Instead of constantly charging, the alternators will use engine negative torque (braking, deceleration) to generate "Free" electricity.

-Depending on the air requirement, PRIME will also trigger the production of compressed air on negative torque.
+Depending on the compressed air requirement, PRIME will also trigger the production of compressed air on negative torque.

 PRIME also introduces maintenance-free Absorbed Glass Mat (AGM) batteries and a new Vanner 80 series battery equalizer that monitors battery State of Charge (SOC).